cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 } Challenge; // as defined in [PPAUTHSCHEME], Section 2.1
 ~~~

-The RatedLimitedReport extension's field's values are as follows:
+The ReportAuth extension's fields' values are as follows:

 ~~~
 +----------------+--------------------+-------------------------+------+